Succulent Karoo

-The Succulent Karoo is a ecoregion defined by the World Wide Fund for Nature to include regions of desert in South Africa and Namibia, and a biodiversity hotspot.
+The Succulent Karoo is an ecoregion defined by the World Wide Fund for Nature to include regions of desert in South Africa and Namibia, and a biodiversity hotspot.
 The geographic area chosen by the WWF for what they call 'Succulent Karoo' does not correspond to the actual Karoo.

 Geography

 The Succulent Karoo stretches along the coastal strip of southwestern Namibia and South Africa's Northern Cape Province, where the cold Benguela Current offshore creates frequent fogs.
 The ecoregion extends inland into the uplands of South Africa's Western Cape Province.
 It is bounded on the south by the Mediterranean climate fynbos, on the east by the Nama Karoo, which has more extreme temperatures and variable rainfall, and on the north by the Namib Desert.

 Flora

-The Succulent Karoo is notable for the world's richest flora of succulent plants, and harbours about one-third of the world’s approximately 10,000 succulent species.
+The Succulent Karoo is notable for the world's richest flora of succulent plants, and harbours about one-third of the world's approximately 10,000 succulent species.
 40% of its succulent plants are endemic.
 The region is extraordinarily rich in geophytes, harbouring approximately 630 species.